emmab725/emmab725.github.io/DSL/report.md

 GROUP BY name, amenity;
 ```

 Next, we worked to prepare the flood data and a flood data column in the school centroids table.
 The flooded column will be updated with yes or no if the school centroid is at a flood risk.
+We created centroids for the schools because we noticed that some of the schools had multiple buildings, which we did not want to count as multiple different schools.
+Creating centroids created a central point to represent the school, if the school had multiple buildings.

 ```SQL
 -- adding column "flooded"